oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab2/lab2-create-app-tier.md

 This lab requires completion of the following:

-* Setting Up Your Tenancy - After Oracle creates your tenancy in OCI, an administrator at your company will need to perform some setup tasks and establish an organization plan for your cloud resources and users.
+* Setting Up Your Tenancy - After Oracle creates your tenancy in OCI, an administrator at your company will need to perform some setup tasks and establish an organizational plan for your cloud resources and users.